-- a) Request change flow: Request to change the IP endpoint at which to receive NS SDUs associated with a subscriber. - b) Confirm change flow: Confirmation to a request for change of IP endpoint of NS SDUs associated with a subscriber.
+- a) Request change flow: Request to change the IP endpoint at which to receive NS SDUs associated with a subscriber or MBMS session. - b) Confirm change flow: Confirmation to a request for change of IP endpoint of NS SDUs associated with a subscriber or MBMS session.